JingyiChris/exSEEK/README.md

 **Notes:**
 * Domain calling parameters in `example_data/config/example.yaml`:
 > * `call_domain_pvalue: "05"`: adjusted p-value threshold for defining peaks.
-> * `bin_size: 20`: size of bins for calculating read coverage
+> * `bin_size: 20`: size of bins for calculating read coverage.
 > * `cov_threshold: 0.05`: The fraction of samples that have the called peak.
 Peaks with cov_threshold above 0.05 are dedined as domains.

 * Output files:
 > * `example_data/output/example/domains_localmax_recurrence/recurrence.bed` contains .
 > * `example_data/output/example/domains_localmax/domains.bed` contains .

----

 ### 4. Long RNA-seq mapping

 The methods for long RNA-seq mapping are very similar to **2.
 Small RNA-seq mapping**.
 You can use the above commandlines for long RNA-seq by setting `small_rna` to `False` in file `example_data/config/example.yaml`.
-There is no peak calling step for long RNA-seq, beacuse there are no significantly conserved domains detected in long RNA-seq datasets.
+There is no peak calling step for long RNA-seq, beacuse there are no significantly recurring fragments (domains) detected in long RNA-seq datasets.

----

 ### 5. Counting expression matrix